melaniewalsh/AI-for-Humanists/_pages/glossary.md

 ---

 ## Attention
-Attention is an important component of BERT and other transformer models.
+Attention is an important component of GPT, BERT, and other transformer models.
 At a high level, attention tells the model which pieces of input to "pay attention to" when making predictions.
 At a low level, attention is just a vector of weights over the inputs.
 Intuitively, you might expect that the model might "attend" to the words like "best" and "favorite" when doing sentiment analysis (though these attention decisions are often much less intuitive).
 You can read more about attention in this great [tutorial](https://towardsdatascience.com/deconstructing-bert-part-2-visualizing-the-inner-workings-of-attention-60a16d86b5c1).

 ## Fine-Tune
-BERT comes "pre-trained" on a large dataset of English language texts — namely, the entirety of English-language Wikipedia and a corpus of books.
-However, if you want to improve and tweak BERT to perform better on *specific kinds of texts*, you can "fine-tune" the model.
+LLMs are "pre-trained" on large datasets of texts, such as Wikipedia, books, StackOverflow, and other texts from the internet.
+However, if you want to improve and tweak language models to perform better on *specific kinds of texts*, you can "fine-tune" the model.

 Fine-tuning is the process of training a pre-trained model with additional data so that it can perform better in a certain context.
 For example, we fine-tune a DistilBERT model with Goodreads reviews in one of our [code tutorials](../tutorials/#classification).

 ## GPU
 A GPU, or “graphics processing unit,” is a specialized electronic circuit for computer hardware.
 Because GPUs allows for parallel processing, they are often used for intensive graphics rendering tasks, like gaming, video editing, and, increasingly, machine learning.

-Working with the full-scale version of BERT typically requires access to a GPU.
+Working with the full-scale version of an LLM typically requires access to a GPU.
 However, most Apple computers do not include GPUs.
-To use BERT on a computer without a GPU, researchers will typically either need to use a smaller BERT model, such as DistilBERT, or get access to a GPU through Google Colab (where they are offered for free) or through a computing cluster.
+To use LLMs on a computer without a GPU, researchers will typically either need to use a smaller model, such as DistilBERT, or get access to a GPU through Google Colab (where they are offered for free) or through a computing cluster.

 ## Label